inasafe/inasafe/docs/source/user-docs/keywords.rst

 -----------

-The following assumptions are made about keywords, which may or may not be programmatically enforced by the RIAB library and GUI:
+The following assumptions are made about keywords, which may or may not be programmatically enforced by the InaSAFE library and GUI:

 * There should only be **one keyword for a given key** in the keywords file
 * Switching from hazard to exposure will clear parts of the GUI since in